 If you grow flowers or vegetables, consider offering these for the catering and decor.
 With some imagination, beautiful centerpieces can be made with local foliage as well.

 Wedding venues are profitable but can have a downside.
 Wedding venues can be time-intensive for the days leading to the big event.
-You may also be dealing with high emotions from the families during plans.
-Guests may get drunk and wander from the area.
+You may also be dealing with high emotions from the families during the planning phase.
+Guests may get drunk and wander from the designated event area.

 Not all your classes need to be in person.
 With good webinar software, such as those in our best webinar software guide, you can also sell classes online.
 Or you can create a 10-minute mini-class to post on social media as a lead magnet to your farm.